ohiwining/Flying/README.md

 ### **Early version is created in Jan 2019.**
 ### **Master/New version is created in Sept 2020 and is still on progress.**

+#### Both of versions has two sub-versions: Framed version and Full version.
+In the Framed version, everything is rectangle and enemies are colorful whereas in the full version everything is filled with unique images.

 # About Master version:
 #### Reconstruction started in Sept 2020.